 My mind raced back to our Sainik School days and even our army course days, where no marks were ever kept confidential and were mostly put up on a notice board.
 I always looked at the mark list on the notice board to make sure that I was not the last.
 What an injustice, especially to those who did not fare well!

-Once I perused his report card, I asked him a few questions to find out some details about the steps for improvement and we discussed in detail as to how he is going to prepare for his Grade 12.
+Once I perused his report card in Grade 11, I asked him a few questions to find out some details about the steps for improvement and we discussed in detail as to how he is going to prepare for his Grade 12.
 After discussing the same, I casually asked our son as to how his friends did.
 Our son theorised that students want to either show off their marks or feel a bit good when they have really done well or in case they haven’t, they are looking for someone who did worse.
 He was not in either and hence did not find out how others did.
 I realised that what he said was what I had been doing all throughout my life, either blow the trumpet, or look for someone who did worse to feel happy that you are not the worst.

 Our son had done exceptionally well in French and the teacher rewarded him with a recommendation for a cultural and educational exchange program in France.
 He went to Paris (01 July 2014) and returned on 31 Jul with a French Grade 11 Student, Guillaume Le Floch.
 Nikhil stayed with the Le Floch family for a month in France.
 Guillaume stayed with us and returned to France on 31 Aug.